 issues stemmed from childhood, and could only be healed by Jesus the Christ, the one who came to heal the brokenhearted.
 When one says "no" to God he says"no" to love, over and over again and hardens their own heart, for God IS love.

-him and his kids, for we've both moved on.I pray for God to turn the heart of the father to the children as in Malachai.
+him and his kids.I pray for God to turn the heart of the father to the children as in Malachai.

 The parallel is that trust is freely given and crucial to seeing God as a good Father with open arms to welcome us "come on home"..like the Prodigal son.

-Our marriage brought about the biggest family reunion we've ever had!
+10 years after his passing, my marriage to Bill Combs brought about the biggest family reunion we've ever had!
 Hearts were restored, with bonds of love.

 Shiloh Prayer & Fasting Ranch is based on the belief that our God desires to raise up an army on fire for Jesus Christ to take back from the enemy what he has stolen, and send them out into the highways and byways to pull out those who sit in darkness and bring the power of God through Jesus Christ in peace, love and joy in the Holy Spirit.
 Jesus wants to restore and raise up "treasures hidden in darkness".
 I'm on a search for those treasures.

 We are a healing place, and refuge, building a support of intercessors for those who are anointed by God, sent to pierce that darkness, and bring out the rejected, the cast off, the wounded, and the forlorn, the "whosoever will".

 The cry in my heart is to the prodigal, like the Good Samaritan, someone has to go get them out, and bring them out of darkness!!
 Through the tragedy of brokenness, I've become an overcomer who has become a warrior against fear by faith!
 I feel the reason I was born is to war against fear!
 Faith or fear, take your pick, because if you don't have one, you WILL have the other!